wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 Select an "Identity Provider" from the drop-down list, and click "Log On" to be redirected to your Identity Provider's log in screen.

 If your university or employer is not in the list, we recommend using Cyberduck instead.
-See the <a href="../cyberducktransfer">Cyberduck Data Transfer Guide</a> for instructions.
+See the <a href="#cyberduck">Cyberduck Data Transfer Guide</a> for instructions.

 ![](imgs/globus-step2.png)

-After authenticating via the Identity Provider, you will be redirected back to CILogon, where you can find your Certificate Subject that you will need to copy and paste for <a href="#step3">Step3</a>.
+After authenticating via the Identity Provider, you will be redirected back to CILogon, where you can find your Certificate Subject that you will need to copy and paste for <a href="#globus-step3">Step3</a>.

 	/DC=org/DC=cilogon/C=US/O=University of Texas at Austin/CN=Sample Person A00000

 ### [3.
 Associate your DN with your DesignSafe/TACC Account](#globus-step3) { #globus-step3 }

-Login to the TACC User Portal (<a href="https://portal.tacc.utexas.edu/" target="_blank">https://portal.tacc.utexas.edu</a>) with your DesignSafe/TACC account.
+Login to the TACC User Portal (<a href="https://www.tacc.utexas.edu/portal/login" target="_blank">https://portal.tacc.utexas.edu</a>) with your DesignSafe/TACC account.

 Select "Home" &gt; "Account Profile".